Therapy To Address Life Transitions In The Greater San Luis Obispo Area

 When new horizons present us with a host of challenges we’ve never had to overcome, we can often feel overwhelmed; even when these challenges should presumably be a path to greater joy.
 Sometimes especially when the path should feel brighter, it seems to be the darkest it’s ever been.
 It may throw us off balance, or seem disproportionate to our expectations of what we were hoping for, contrary to what may have happened.
 When plans don’t go accordingly.
 When plans do go accordingly.
 When there is no plan at all; life continues happening, day after day.

 Philosophy calls this “the human condition.”
 This is the conglomerate of everything life has to offer us, without exception.
-The very plight of human existence rests solely within each of our minds; from here in Berkeley, CA, to Bangor, ME, all the way to Tarawa, Kiribati.
+The very plight of human existence rests solely within each of our minds; from here in San Luis Obispo, CA, to Bangor, ME, all the way to Tarawa, Kiribati.
 It is part of being human, that we suffer from an unshakeable yearning to release our burdens.
 To cage the ever-elusive ability to control our path.
 To understand life.

 You’re not alone.
 That feeling of losing control, which comes with any life transition, is natural.
 It’s when we find ourselves lost in this whirlwind, that it can become a detriment to our daily lives.
 As humans, we are built to adapt to change.
 The fact that change is a never-ceasing certainty and that we are always in a state of endless fluctuation, means that we should always be adapting.
 Becoming overwhelmed with new environments, atmospheres, circumstances, events, and even knowledge may lead to a halt in the progress that was intended for us.
 This occurrence then becomes a resistance to adaptation; a discomfort for our minds, which are meant to be malleable during these times.